bigdatavik/HEDIS-Quality-Dashboard/BUSINESS_VALUE_BLOG.md

 predict_gap_closure_likelihood(member_id, measure_code)
 ```

-When someone asked Genie: *"What's our compliance rate for diabetes care?"*
+When someone asks Genie: *"What's our compliance rate for diabetes care?"*

-The AI automatically called `calculate_compliance_rate('CDC', 2025)` using the organization's official calculation logic.
+The AI automatically calls `calculate_compliance_rate('CDC', 2025)` using the organization's official calculation logic.
 No Excel formulas.
 No room for interpretation. **One version of the truth.**

-**Impact:** Zero compliance calculation errors (previously 5-7 per month).
+**Potential Impact:** Eliminate compliance calculation errors (typically 5-7 per month at large payors)

 #### 3. **Knowledge Assistant: Policy Intelligence**

-The team uploaded all 500+ pages of NCQA measure specifications, exclusion criteria, and internal policies to a **Unity Catalog Volume**.
-Databricks' Knowledge Assistant created a RAG (Retrieval-Augmented Generation) system over these documents.
+The demo includes all NCQA measure specifications, exclusion criteria, and sample policies uploaded to a **Unity Catalog Volume**.
+Databricks' Knowledge Assistant creates a RAG (Retrieval-Augmented Generation) system over these documents.

-Now, instead of Ctrl+F through PDFs, analysts could ask:
+Instead of Ctrl+F through PDFs, analysts could ask:

 **Query:** *"What are the exclusion criteria for Breast Cancer Screening in 2025?"*